Hawaiian ukulele parts

 As for the frets to play the ukulele chords, the company has opted for the traditional 15, but with a notable difference in the scale, which is 35 cm.
 This is seven centimeters more than the scale required for a soprano ukulele, which is surprising, because Ortega has achieved a soprano sound with a tenor level scale.

-Hawaiian ukuleles are usually taut and a bit hard, but Ortega has managed to make a comfortable instrument, where the chords are easy to play and the phrases don’t take much effort after you practice a bit.
-It is quite light (approximately 350 g) and easy to carry around, making it an ideal choice for children or those learning how to play the ukulele.
+Hawaiian ukuleles are usually taut and a bit hard, but Ortega has managed to make a comfortable instrument, where the chords are easy to play and the phrases don't take much effort after you practice a bit.
+It's quite light (approximately 350 g) and easy to carry around, making it an ideal choice for children or those learning how to play the ukulele.